Michael Tilson Thomas: Career

 Tilson Thomas has also been devoted to music education.
 He leads a series of education programs titled Keeping Score which offers insight into the lives and works of great composers, and led a series of Young People's Concerts with the New York Philharmonic.
 Tilson Thomas founded the New World Symphony in Miami in 1987.
 Most recently, Tilson Thomas has led two incarnations of the YouTube Symphony Orchestra, which brings young musicians from around the world together for a week of music making and learning.

 Tilson Thomas currently serves as president of the Tomashefsky Project, a $2 million undertaking formed in 2017 that is intended to record and preserve his grandparents' theatrical achievements, and is on the faculty of the University of Southern California Thornton School of Music.

-Due to health concerns, Tilson Thomas announced on March 2, 2022, he will be stepping down as the Artistic Director of the New World Symphony and instead serve as the Artistic Director Laureate.
+Due to health concerns, Tilson Thomas announced on March 2, 2022, he would be stepping down as the Artistic Director of the New World Symphony and instead serve as the Artistic Director Laureate.

 Boston, Buffalo, New York, and Los Angeles

 From 1968 to 1994, Tilson Thomas was the Music Director of the Ojai Music Festival seven times.
 After winning the Koussevitzky Prize at Tanglewood in 1969, Tilson Thomas was named Assistant Conductor of the Boston Symphony Orchestra.
-That same year, he made his conducting debut with the Boston Symphony Orchestra, replacing an unwell William Steinberg mid-concert and thereby coming into international recognition at the age of 24.
-He stayed with the Boston Symphony as an assistant conductor until 1974 and made several recordings with the orchestra for Deutsche Grammophon.
+That same year, he made his conducting debut with the orchestra, replacing an unwell William Steinberg mid-concert and thereby coming into international recognition at the age of 24.
+He stayed with the Boston Symphony as Principal Guest Conductor until 1974 and made several recordings with the orchestra for Deutsche Grammophon.
 He was music director of the Buffalo Philharmonic Orchestra from 1971 to 1979, and recorded for Columbia Records with the orchestra.

 Between 1971 and 1977, he also conducted the series of Young People's Concerts with the New York Philharmonic as well as the Young Musicians Foundation Debut Orchestra based in Los Angeles.
 From 1981 to 1985, he was principal guest conductor of the Los Angeles Philharmonic Orchestra.
 During a 1985 performance of Mahler's Eighth Symphony at the Hollywood Bowl, a (police) helicopter flew over the venue, disrupting the concert.
-This is when Tilson Thomas famously stormed offstage in the middle of the performance.
+Tilson temporarily left the stage.

 In 2007, he returned to the Hollywood Bowl leading the Los Angeles Philharmonic again in the Mahler Eighth, announcing jokingly, "Now where were we?"
-He returned in 2013 with Mahler's Second Symphony, when another helicopter flew over the venue.
-He stopped the orchestra, but then resumed the performance.